malvag/distributed-ml-bench/README.md

 I'm automating machine learning tasks with Kubernetes, Argo Workflows, Kubeflow, and TensorFlow.
 I aim to construct machine learning pipelines with data ingestion, distributed training, model serving, managing, and monitoring these workloads.
 I'm building an image classification end-to-end machine learning system.

+The steps involved are:
+1. Setup
+2. Data ingestion
+3. Distributed training
+4. Prediction and evaluation
+5. Model Serving

 ## Setup

 I'm using a Mac and Homebrew to install the tools.
-We will install Tensorflow, Docker, kubectl, and k3d, a lightweight wrapper for k3s, which is lightweight Kubernetes.
+We will install Tensorflow, Docker, Kubectl, and k3d, a lightweight wrapper for k3s, which is lightweight Kubernetes.

 [1] We will be using [TensorFlow](https://www.tensorflow.org) for data processing, model building and evaluation
 ```bash